abisxir/alasgar/README.md

 window("Hello", 960, 540, fullscreen=true)
 ```

 Let us add a cube to our scene, but to see the cube, it is better if we give a brighter background to our window, it will make it easier to see our meshes before we add lights.
-To add background we need to introduce environment component:
+To set the background color, we need to introduce the environment component:

 Background
 ==========